HappyTetrahedron/penguard/README.md

 can include phone numbers, email addresses or similar information and should allow for the penguin to contact the guardians when it is lost.

-The guardians should be able to find out whether any given penguin supports the Penguard Penguin Protocol.
+he guardians should be able to find out whether any given penguin supports the Penguard Penguin Protocol.

 System components